chocoluffy/leetcode-cpp/README.md

 ## todo

-- summarize common modular operations and their time complexity, such as "longest common substring\subsequence".
+- summarize common modular operations and helpful util functions, with their time complexity, such as "longest common substring\subsequence", "check if integer overflow".

+- also recording each solution's time & space complexity.

+- check "Discussion" tab for smart tricks.

 ## milestone